rfieve/binary-search-tree/README.md

 ### `findNode` & `makeFindNode`

-`findNode` finds a given node into the given binary tree with the given compare function.
+`findNode` finds a given node into the given binary search tree with the given compare function.

 ⚠️ Caveats: using another compare function than the one used to create the tree with `toBinaryTree` will of course f\*\*k up the search.